 Other Kenmare B&B options:

 - The White House B&B: Located on the same road as Abbey Court, The White House B&B has a lovely garden and the host, Patricia, fixes a wonderful breakfast.
 There’s plenty of parking and it is a quick walk into town.
-(Book a room)
+(Read reviews and book a room)

 Kilkenny Bed and Breakfast Recommendations

 South of the Wicklow Mountains, Alcantra B&B in Kilkenny offers the best bed and breakfast in Ireland that we experienced.
 In fact, it is so delightful, we’ve stayed there on two different trips!

 You’ll find them at the end of a cul-de-sac off the Kells Road, 1km from downtown Kilkenny.
 In the evening, this will make a delightful walk to dinner and then home from the pub.
 The hosts, Liam and Brigid, are a charming couple who have the service gene in their DNA.
 Everything about Alcantra is perfect (I mean perfect): it is immaculately clean, the hosts are gracious and pay special attention to the little details.
 Our first time staying at Alcantra was during the winter and we returned from dinner to find warm water bottles in the bed to heat it.

 Breakfast is served on fine china and from organic ingredients including eggs, Irish bacon and sausage, organic grain cereal, fresh squeezed orange juice, fresh fruit and the best scones we’ve ever had.
 This makes the perfect base to explore the Celtic ruins in the region – from the Rock of Cashel to Glendalough.